 14. We will comply with the ABA protocol when closing a branch.
 The protocol outlines our commitment to provide banking services to personal, and small business, customers in remote, rural and regional areas.
-This protocol is available at: ausbanking.org.au/industry-standards
+This protocol is available at: ausbanking.org.au PART 3 Opening an account and using our banking services